 A survival action claim is like a personal injury claim the deceased would have brought if they were still alive.
 The claim can reimburse the deceased’s estate for losses that accrued while the decedent was still alive, such as medical care, lost wages, and other debts.
 It can also pay for any pain and suffering the deceased experienced before they died.
 Similar to a wrongful death claim, only the deceased’s personal representative can file a survival action claim.

-This difference means that one can pursue a wrongful death claim and survival action claim at the same time in New Jersey.
+This difference means that one can pursue both wrongful death actions and survival action claims at the same time under jersey laws in New Jersey.
 Indeed, making both types of claims is often the optimal strategy when trying to recover the maximum compensation after a loved one’s death.
-An attorney from Brach Eichler Injury Lawyers can help you explore options for filing both wrongful death and survival action claims in Newark.
+A Newark wrongful death attorney from firm-name can help you explore options for filing both wrongful death and survival action claims.

 Why Choose Brach Eichler Injury Lawyers for Wrongful Death Representation?